zhangdi-devel/trace_coding/README.md

 Two concerns:
 - The description says each cell is a positive integer, but in the example there are zeros.
 These initial zeros are considered no carrots as the visied cells.
-- If there is tie bwteen any of the four possible next steps, bunny will go for the last one it checks [left, right, up, down].
+- If there is tie bwteen any of the four possible next steps, bunny will go for the first one it checks [left, right, up, down].